National Research Council San Marco 2 Scout B

 Broglio Space Center, Kenya

-San Marco platform has witnessed the launch of 9 rockets, including 9 orbital launch attempts.
-While Broglio Space Center, Kenya, has been the site for 9 rocket launches.
+The San Marco platform launch pad has hosted 9 rocket launches, including 9 orbital launch attempts.
+The Broglio Space Center, Kenya launch site has been the location for 9 total rocket launches.

 The Luigi Broglio Space Center (BSC) located near Malindi, Kenya, is an Italian Space Agency (ASI) Spaceport.
 It served as a spaceport for the launch of both Italian and international satellites, but is currently only used for satellite communications.